 Do you spend time with your friends?
 Do you even have any friends?
-That may sound blunt, but I’ve noticed, while running a social group for women, there are a whole bunch of you that only spend time with your significant other and/or family, and don’t spend any time just hanging out with friends.
+That may sound blunt, but I’ve noticed, while running a social group for women, there are many of you only spending time with your significant other and/or family.

 When I moved to Fort Worth, I didn’t know anyone other than the people at work.
 And initially, I did what I think most other single people would do in my situation, I turned to online dating.